-Enter the total number of health center patients for whom data have been reviewed.
-If no EHR is present, this will be the lesser of all diabetic patients or a scientifically drawn sample of 70 charts selected by following the procedure in Appendix C. If an EHR is present it may be used in lieu of a chart review of a sample of charts if and only if:
+Enter the total number of diabetic health center patients by race and Hispanic/Latino identity for whom data have been reviewed.
+In most cases this will be all patients who fit the criteria or a scientifically drawn sample of 70 patients, whichever is less using the methodology described in Appendix C. If a sample is to be used it must be a sample of 70 and must be drawn from the entire user population defined as the universe on line 9.
+Larger samples will not be accepted.
+Grantees may not choose to select the same number of charts from each site or the same number for each provider or use other stratification mechanisms that result in over-sampling some group of patients.
+If an EHR is present it may be used in lieu of a chart review of a sample of charts if and only if: